 In order to correctly perform the kegels, you have to:

-You can also use kegel balls or ben wa balls to act as a weight during your exercise.
+You can also use kegel balls or ben wa balls to act as a weight during your exercise which you can get from Vkegel.com.

 One of the most common reasons why you are experiencing urinary incontinence might be due to the lack of estrogen in your body.
 Estrogen is the one that helps in maintaining the health of your sexual organs and keeping the pelvic floor muscles strong and healthy.